Discover the best bone conduction headphones that will make you forget about regular headphones.

-In terms of build, comfort, and fit the bone-conducting headphones are the same as traditional headphones.
+In terms of build quality, comfort level, and fit the bone conduction headphones are the same as normal if not better.

-You can find good-sounding workout headphones with bone conduction technology but won’t find any audiophile headphones with it.
+You can find good-sounding workout headphones with bone conduction technology but won’t find any audiophile models with it.

-The main issue is that these headphones lack rich bass.
-Open ear design with bone conduction isn’t best suited for that.
+The main issue is that they lack bass, especially if you listen to them in a loud environment.
+Open ear design with conduction isn’t best suited for that.